mozilla/network-pulse-api/README.md

 ### `GET /logout`

 This will log out a user if they have an authenticated session going.
-Note that this route does not have a redirect path associated with it: simply calling `/logout` with an XHR or Fetch operation is enough to immediately log the user out and invalidate their session at the API server.
+Note that this route does not have a redirect path associated with it: calling `/logout` with an XHR or Fetch operation is enough to immediately log the user out and invalidate their session at the API server.
 The only acknowledgement that callers will receive around this operation succeeding is that if an HTTP 200 status code is received, logout succeeded.

 ### `GET /oauth2callback`